Cap-go/CLI/README.md

 > This command will ask for confirmation, it shows a table of what it will be keeping and removing.

-> This command will ignore bundle who are in use in channels.
+> This command will ignore bundles which are currently in use in any channel

 ## End-to-End encryption (Zero trust)